armageddon808/electron-updater-digitalocean-example/README.md

 `npm run publish`

 ...
-Wait for it to upload
+Wait for it to upload...
 ...
 ...

 ### 5. Set the files in DigitalOcean to Public
-Set all of the files that were just uploaded to **Public** if you had the `"acl": "private"` flag set.
-Skip this step if `"acl": "public-read"`.
+Set all of the files that were just uploaded to **Public** if you had the `"acl": "private"` flag set. *Skip this step if* `"acl": "public-read"`.

 ### 6. Run the application that was just created.
-Run the .dmg and drag the app into the `Applications` folder and run the app.
+Run the .dmg, drag the app into the `Applications` folder, and run the app.
 That will create a folder at:
 `~/Library/Application\ Support/Example` with the app data.
-Quit the app for the time being, and the continue to build a new version...
+After it opens, quit the app for the time being, and the continue to build a new version...

 FYI:
 Remove that folder if you have any issues.